 Hello.
 I’m Jess.
-Welcome to my blog – my occasional repository of media musings, graduate school endeavors, and insights on fandom/gamer culture.
+Welcome to my blog – my repository of media musings, graduate school endeavors, and insights on video games and gamer culture.

 You may learn more about my academic and extra curricular activities on my Media School bio webpage.